-BOARD OF DIRECTORS Role To provide stewardship and ethical leadership to oversee the management of BCLC's affairs in the best interests of BCLC and the long-term interests of our Shareholder, the Government of British Columbia.
-In carrying out the mandate of the Board, each director has specific statutory duties and obligations under employment, environmental and financial reporting and is required to act in accordance with fiduciary, duty of care and conflict of interest guidelines and do so: i) honestly and in good faith; ii) with a view to the best interests of the Corporation; iii) with the care, diligence, and skill of a reasonably prudent person; and iv) the powers of the Directors are conferred upon them to exercise on behalf of and for the benefit of BCLC.
-Chair: John McLernon Members: Arthur Willms (Vice-Chair), Trudi Brown, David Gillespie, Cynthia M. Grauer, Walter Gray, Moray Keith, D. Neil McDonnell, Michael Riley
+To provide stewardship and ethical leadership to oversee the management of BCLC's affairs in the best interests of BCLC and the long-term interests of our Shareholder, the Government of British Columbia.
+In carrying out the mandate of the Board, each director has specific statutory duties and obligations under employment, environmental and financial reporting and is required to act in accordance with fiduciary, duty of care and conflict of interest guidelines and do so:

+- i) honestly and in good faith; - ii) with a view to the best interests of the Corporation; - iii) with the care, diligence, and skill of a reasonably prudent person; and - iv) the powers of the Directors are conferred upon them to exercise on behalf of and for the benefit of BCLC.

+Chair:

+John McLernon

+Members:

+Arthur Willms (Vice-Chair), Trudi Brown, David Gillespie, Cynthia M. Grauer, Walter Gray, Moray Keith, D. Neil McDonnell, Michael Riley

-Standing Board Committees have been established and other committees are established as needed.
-These Committees are responsible for advising and formulating recommendations to the Board.
-Current Standing Board Committees are: Audit Purpose: To assist the Board in fulfilling oversight responsibilities for BCLC's financial reporting to government, internal control systems, audit and risk management processes and compliance with laws, regulations and policies.
-Chair: Michael Riley Members: Art Willms, David Gillespie, Moray Keith Governance and Corporate Social Responsibility Purpose: To provide a focus on governance that enhances BCLC's performance and oversight responsibility for corporate social responsibility policy.
+Audit Purpose: To assist the Board in fulfilling oversight responsibilities for BCLC's financial reporting to government, internal control systems, audit and risk management processes and compliance with laws, regulations and policies.
+Chair: Michael Riley Members: Arthur Willms, David Gillespie, Moray Keith Governance and Corporate Social Responsibility Purpose: To provide a focus on governance that enhances BCLC's performance and oversight responsibility for corporate social responsibility policy.
 Chair: David Gillespie Members: Trudi Brown, Walter Gray, Moray Keith Human Resources and Compensation Purpose: To assist the Board in fulfilling obligations relating to human resources and compensation matters to enhance BCLC's performance against the strategic plan.
-Chair: Neil McDonnell Members: john McLernon, Cynthia Grauer Ad Hoc Committees Are established for a specific period of time to undertake a specific task, and then disbanded.
+Chair: Neil McDonnell Members: John McLernon, Cynthia Grauer Ad Hoc Committees Are established for a specific period of time to undertake a specific task, and then disbanded.